Embassy of Switzerland in the United States of America

 Information about travel to Switzerland:

-Please visit the website of the Federal Office of Public Health FOPH for detailled information and instructions.
+Please visit the website of the Federal Office of Public Health FOPH for detailed information and instructions.

 Information for Swiss citizens: